Francisco Cerro: Club career

 On 18 July 2017, Cerro moved abroad for the first time in his career, signing for Segunda División club Rayo Vallecano.
-After earning promotion to LaLiga and finishing as champions on his first season at Rayo, the club announced his departure from the club along with teammates Ernesto Galán and Diego Aguirre.
+After earning promotion to La Liga and finishing as champions on his first season at Rayo, the club announced his departure from the club along with teammates Ernesto Galán and Diego Aguirre.

 International career

 Cerro debuted for the Argentina national football team in 2012, playing a friendly against Brazil in a team formed exclusively with local league players.